lzapffe/ds_labs/lab-06.md

 - Not using 3D for the plots, because it is distracting and harder to interpret (area vs surface)
-- Not use pie charts, but instead bar charts, because we are better at interpreting surface than area
+- Not use pie charts, but instead bar charts, as humans are better at interpreting surface than area
-- Maybe change the scale of the y-axis of the filled-line plot, since I can’t see anything for most of the countries, since China is an extreme outlier.
-Alternatively, zoom in on the data with smaller values in China isn’t that important.
+- Maybe change the scale of the y-axis of the filled-line plot, since I can’t see anything for most of the countries, as China is an extreme outlier.
+Alternatively, zoom in on the data with smaller values if China isn’t that important.
-- Remove the background color for the pie charts, makes it harder to see contrast
+- Remove the background color for the pie charts, which makes it harder to see contrast
 - Add a legend to the filled-line graph.
 I don’t know what the two colors mean
 - Add titles to the graphs